ladbible homepage

 They say nothing beats a Jet2 holiday, but some Jet2 passengers have been worried after they got a message from the company telling them they'll get their travel documents 14 days before their departure instead of 28 days.

-While some customers were worried they were being scammed, Jet2 confirmed the email they'd sent out was genuine with the Liverpool Echo reporting that lots of passengers are worried about the jet fuel shortages.
+While some customers were worried they were being scammed, Jet2 confirmed the email it sent out was genuine, with the Liverpool Echo reporting that lots of passengers are concerned about the jet fuel shortages.

 "If anything were to change regarding your booking, we would be sure to reach out to you directly to make you aware, and discuss the options available to you."